oldaccountdeadname/stlsc.nix/README.md

 ```

 ## security
-no :). everythi,ng including passwords and private keys, are written
+no :). everything, including passwords and private keys, are written in plain
-world-readable in the nix store. this is called sacrifcial for a reason, and is
+text and world-readable in the nix store. this is called sacrifcial for a
-just for spinning up quick development environments where a TLS certificate is
+reason, and is just for spinning up quick development environments where a TLS
-a requirement but a good one is not.
+certificate is a requirement but a good one is not.

 ## todos
 - [x] set up automated updating